 Hyaluronic acid filler molecules can last up to 18 months in certain areas of the face.
 However the visible effects of the fillers, to the naked eye, can last a shorter period.
 HA fillers last a shorter time in more dynamic and mobile areas such as lips but last longer in less mobile areas such as the lower eyelid, tear troughs, or the nose.

 “FULL CORRECTION” is an important concept in longevity of the filler results.
 Full correction refers to fully correcting the problem with the necessary amount of filler.
 For example, if your doctor feels two syringes of filler would achieve full correction and you opt to have one syringe done, then the results will be shorter lived and you will need more frequent injections.

 The proper amount of volume injected as frequently as necessary is the best approach but even a little volume injected less frequently still can help improve wrinkles and lines in many occasions.– Dr. Shervin Nader, Founder of The Naderi Center for Plastic Surgery and Dermatology

 Risks, Safety, and Potential Complications of Tear Trough Injections

 Common and expected side effects of tear trough injections include the following:

 - May last 1-2 weeks but bad bruises can last up to 4 weeks.
-That is not abnormal.
+This is normal.
 Bruises can show up several days after the treatment.

 - Tear troughs and lips are more likely to bruise because these areas are more vascular than other parts of the face.
-Tear trough bruising takes the longer than other regions of the face to fade, however it is an easy region to cover up with concealer.
+Tear trough bruising takes longer than other regions of the face to fade, however, it is an easy region to cover up with concealer.